 Boston Courts, Government, and Department of Insurance Information

 Boston Social Security Disability Claims

-Ortiz Law Firm also represents Social Security Disability claimants in Boston, Massachusetts.
-The Social Security Administration will soon be conducting hearings using the Microsoft Teams platform which will make it easier than ever for Social Security Disability attorneys to represent claimants across the country.
+Ortiz Law Firm also handles Social Security Disability claims in Boston.
+The Social Security Administration is now conducting hearings using the Microsoft Teams platform, which means the claimant and representative will not need to appear together in person.

-Nick Ortiz is a Board Certified Social Security Disability lawyer ready to fight for the benefits you deserve.
-Although our office is based in Pensacola, Florida, we do represent Social Security Disability claimants in Boston, Massachusetts.
+Nick Ortiz and his experienced legal team are ready to fight for your rightful benefits.
+Our office is based in Pensacola, Florida, but we handle Social Security Disability claims in Boston.
 We represent Social Security Disability claimants at the following stages: